AsyaTiho/SeniorDesign-2024-2025/README.md

 First launch Arduino file *current* version is **version2_February2.ino**.
 Ensure both sensors initialize and you see the output change in the **Serial Monitor** as you change the spatial axial position of the device.
 Once you see the output, please **CLOSE THE SERIAL MONITOR IN ARDUINO**.

 Proceed with launching python file  *current* version is **data_acq2.py**.
-You can launch both from the termonal or python IDE.
+You can launch both from the terminal or python IDE.
 This script handles writing the data into csv files.

 *More description to come on March 16th*